karsonbastug/RateMyAsthma/README.md

 [New Data Entries](https://github.com/karsonbastug/Assignment3/blob/main/FinalDataInsert.sql)
 <br>
 ## Stored Procedure Changes
-Our stored procedures have udnergone A LOT of changes.
+Our stored procedures have undergone A LOT of changes.
 You will have to drop the old ones and create our new ones, but don't worry!
 The links to which are provided below, which comments telling you whether you will have to drop and re-create or if its a new stored procedure you can just simply create.
 <br>
 [KarsonNewStoredProcedures](https://github.com/karsonbastug/Assignment3/blob/main/KarsonBastugSps.sql)
 <br>